-Our first and most important step is to prove to the world that we’re more than Monument Valley and I want the general player base to know ustwo games and not just our most successful game.
-That’s what we’re focussing on right now and we’ve got two projects in the pipeline that are completely new IP.
-Beyond that we’d love to look into another studio and location and also supporting and publishing games for likeminded developers where we believe we can really make a difference.
-We need to constantly have an eye on new technology and we’ve proven with Land’s End in VR that we’re one of the premier developers for UX and on-boarding of new tech to casual players.
+Our first and most important step is to prove to the world that we’re more than Monument Valley.
+I want the general player base to know ustwo games, and not just our most successful game.
+That’s what we’re focussing on right now.
+We’ve got two projects in the pipeline that are completely new IP.
+Beyond that we’d love to look into another studio and location, also supporting and publishing games for likeminded developers where we believe we can really make a difference.
+We need to constantly have an eye on new technology.
+We’ve proven with Land’s End in VR that we’re one of the premier developers for UX and on-boarding of new tech to casual players.

 Creatively our objective is to continue to provide all the amazing things about interactive entertainment to a wide audience, the democratization of game design.
-There’s so many amazing mechanics and stories to tell that your average person isn’t ever exposed to, with MV2 we managed to make millions of people care about characters in a game for the first time and we’d like to continue to do this in other areas.
+There’s so many amazing mechanics and stories to tell that your average person isn’t ever exposed to.
+With MV2 we managed to make millions of people care about characters in a game for the first time.
+We’d like to continue to do this in other areas.

 What have been your personal highlights over the last few years?
 Can you hint or share what might be next in the pipeline?

-My personal highlights have been realising Monument Valley might actually be good in 2014, winning the only awards my family have ever heard of in two BAFTA’s in 2015, the secret launch of MV2 in this year where we announced and launched in collaboration with Apple at WWDC and most importantly our first company holiday in October just gone.
-We took the whole company away to Chamonix and Mont Blanc for a group adventure of walking, snowy mountain treks, wine and cheese.
-It was at that moment I realised just how lucky I am to work with such amazing humans, people I get to laugh with, let my guard down with, learn from and create with.
+My personal highlights have been realising Monument Valley might actually be good in 2014; winning the only awards my family have ever heard of in two BAFTA’s in 2015; the secret launch of MV2 this year, where we announced and launched in collaboration with Apple at WWDC, and most importantly our first company holiday in October just gone.
+We took the whole company away to Chamonix and Mont Blanc, adventure walking, trekking snowy mountain, with plenty of wine and cheese.
+It was at that moment I realised just how lucky I am to work with such amazing humans.
+People I get to laugh with, let my guard down with, learn from, and create with.

-On whatever is next it’s going to be a big secret until probably the middle of this year.
-The only thing I can say is that it’s in a completely different style and I think it’s going to surprise a few people.
+On whatever is next… it’s going to be a big secret until probably the middle of this year.
+The only thing I can say is that it’s in a completely different style.
+I think it’s going to surprise a few people.

-We’re excited to hear your talk at OFFSET in March – out of al the festivals that happen year on year, what makes it stand out for you?
+We’re excited to hear your talk at OFFSET in March.
+Out of all the festivals that happen year on year, what makes it stand out for you?

-It’s really important for us that if we’re making games for non gamers that we don’t become consumed with being insular to the games community.
+It’s really important for us, making games for non gamers, that we don’t become consumed with being insular to the games community.
 In my opinion it’s one of our biggest strengths.
-I’m really excited to just be around creative people of all different industries, learn from those people and have amazing conversations.
-They’ll be something to take from this visit that’ll definitely be injected into our next experience.
+I’m really excited to just be around creative people of all different industries.
+Learning from those people and having amazing conversations.
+There’ll be something to take from this visit that’ll definitely be injected into our next experience.

 Personality is your biggest asset, it’s what makes you you and it’s something nobody else has.
 It’s unique.